libreswitch/ops/docs/ntp_user_guide.md

 - Declined pkts - Packets denied access for any reason.
 - Restricted pkts - Packets dropped due to NTP access control.
 - Rate-limited pkts - Number of packets discarded due to rate limitation.
-- KOD pkts - Number of Kiss of Death packets.
+- KOD pkts - Number of Kiss of Death packets sent.

 When the switch successfully synchronizes to a server, the corresponding status is displayed as part of `show ntp status` output.